mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 As a result, the platform itself is not typically a viable place to avoid centralization.
 Rather, our focus SHOULD be on decentralizing the functions built on top of it.

-## Consider External Centralization Risks
+## Consider Indirect Centralization Risks {#indirect}

-Even when defined in a decentralized fashion, a protocol might become centralized if external factors influence its deployment, making it difficult or impossible to realize the value provided unless a central facility is used.
+Even when defined in a decentralized fashion, a protocol might become centralized if indirect factors influence its deployment, making it difficult or impossible to realize the value provided unless a central facility is used.
 Such factors might be economic, social, or legal.
 Often, they are related to the network effects that are so often seen on the Internet.

 For example, cloud computing is used to deploy many Internet protocols.
 Although the base concepts and control protocols for it are decentralized in the sense that there is no need for a single, central cloud provider, the economics of providing compute at scale as well as some social factors regarding developer familiarity and comfort encourage convergence on a small number of cloud providers.